AckerlyXu/heima/articles/resiliency/resiliency-high-availability-checklist.md

-<properties
+---
-   pageTitle="High availability checklist | Azure"
+title: High availability checklist | Azure
-   description="A quick checklist of settings and actions that you can take to ensure you are improving your applications availability with Azure." services="" documentationCenter="na" authors="adamglick" manager="saladki" editor=""/>
+description: A quick checklist of settings and actions that you can take to ensure you are improving your applications availability with Azure.

-<tags
-   ms.service="resiliency"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="08/18/2016"
-   ms.author="aglick"/>
+services: ''
+documentationCenter: na
+authors: adamglick
+manager: saladki
+editor: ''

+ms.service: resiliency
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 08/18/2016
+ms.author: aglick
+---

 #High availability checklist
 One of the great benefits of using Azure is the ability to increase the availability (and scalability) of your applications with the help of the cloud.
 To make sure you are making the most of those options, the checklist below is meant to help you with some of the key infrastructure basics to ensuring that your applications are resilient.

+>[!NOTE]
->[AZURE.NOTE] Most of the suggestions below are things that can be implemented at any time in your application and thus are great for "quick fixes".
+> Most of the suggestions below are things that can be implemented at any time in your application and thus are great for "quick fixes".
 The best long-term solution often involves an application design that is built for the cloud.
 For a checklist on these (more design oriented areas, please read our [Availability checklist](../best-practices-availability-checklist.md).

 ###Are you using Traffic Manager in front of your resources?
 Using Traffic Manager helps you route internet traffic across Azure regions, or Azure and on-premises locations.
 You can do this for a number of reasons including latency and availability.
 If you would like to find out more information on how to use Traffic Manager to increase your resiliency and spread your traffic to multiple regions, read [Running VMs in multiple datacenters on Azure for high availability](../guidance/guidance-compute-multiple-datacenters.md).